 The store has a “duty of care” that requires them to make sure that the store and all its grounds are safe for shoppers and invitees.
 If the store does not ensure the grounds are safe, they have a breach in responsibility.
 By speaking with a personal injury lawyer, they can file a claim against the store for this breach.
 According to OSHA; nine out of ten of these injuries are due to the store’s negligent actions.
 How can the store be negligent?
 Here are a few ways:

 The cause of the accident is always traceable.
 However, every fall that occurs within a store does not always mean the store is liable.
 There must be a way to show that the store was negligent, to be able to prove they are the reason for the injury.
 The burden of proof rests on your shoulders, which is why you need an attorney to help you.
 You must show that the store knew about the hazardous condition and did nothing about it.

 After a slip or trip accident occurs at a retail establishment, you must get medical attention by calling for help to the site.
 It is also wise to get the police involved and make a report.
 Be sure to take pictures of the accident scene and to get witness reports to those who are close by.
 If any store professionals helped you when you fell, be sure to get their names too.
 Also, notate who the manager on duty was.
 You need to get as much information as you possibly can to help your case.

-At Cantor Injury Lawyers, we want to help you file a lawsuit for your injuries.
+At Hirsch & Lyon Accident Law, we want to help you file a lawsuit for your injuries.
 We can go after the loss of wages, medical bills, and any pain and suffering that you have experienced.

 Fill out the form below to recieve a free and confidential intial consultation.